linda2912/linda2912.github.io/browserTechnologies/README.md

 * Using visibility: hidden while the fonts load. [(bron)](http://blog.typekit.com/2010/10/29/font-events-controlling-the-fout/) ![alt text](https://linda2912.github.io/browserTechnologies/visibleHidden.png "Ovisibility is hidden by onloaded fonts")

-* Tip: use web fonts, but audit your font usage periodically and try to keep it lean. [(bron)](https://www.igvita.com/2014/01/31/optimizing-web-font-rendering-performance/)
+* Use web fonts, but audit your font usage periodically and try to keep it lean. [(bron)](https://www.igvita.com/2014/01/31/optimizing-web-font-rendering-performance/)

 1. Audit your font usage and keep it lean.
 2. Make sure font resources are optimized - see Google Web Fonts tricks.